 About MFA @ UCSB

-Multi-factor authentication (MFA) makes it much harder for hackers to access your UC Santa Barbara information and accounts.
+MFA makes it much harder for hackers to access your UCSB information and accounts.
 Even if someone has stolen your passphrase, they will need a "second factor" - in most cases a temporary numeric code, to access your account.
 UCSB has partnered with Duo Security, a system that makes it easy for you to enable MFA.

 Whether you have a smartphone, a non-smart cell phone, or a token, learn to enroll your device using MFA with Duo.

 What is multi-factor authentication (MFA) with Duo and why should I use it?
 Visit the Learn More About MFA with Duo page.

 If you have issues or have a specific request about MFA with Duo, visit the Support for MFA page.